 - Is this 9.20 rework good?

 It is.
-It's in fact so good it may aswell be too good (in fact, I expect nerfs to come pretty soon).
+It's in fact so good that I would dare say Garen's the strongest now that he's ever been since his release.
 The guide's being completely reshaped to mirror the changes that have been made by this rework, it may take me a while before I fully update it, so please be patient!